vikingeducation/assignment_data_modeling/intermediate_1.md

 ## Explanation

 A post may have many comments, a comment belongs to one post.
 However, a comment may also belong to a comment.
-Likewise, a comment might also have many comments!
+As such, a comment might also have many comments!

 It would be a waste to create a comment reply table.
 The solution could be handled with the following schema and making decisions based on it at runtime.